zedxpace/hacking-and-security-with-python-and-c-code-/README.md

 ### <a href="https://www.codexpace.ml/2022/04/sniffer-with-no-filter.html">10.
 Sniffing packets in python</a>
 ### <a href="https://www.codexpace.ml/2022/04/sniffer-for-email-credentials.html">11.
 Email Credential sniffers in python</a>
 ### <a href="https://www.codexpace.ml/2022/06/revershell-with-python.html">12.
 Reverse shell in python<a>
+### <a href="https://www.codexpace.ml/2022/06/stealing-wifi-passwords-with-python.html">13. stealing saved wifi password from windows machine in python</a>